-So, you've framed your work within your mission and prepared a collection development policy to define your scope.
+So, you've got a mission and a collection development policy.
 Now, when someone offers your materials, you need to have some method of both enforcing your scope and documenting the transfer of property.
 The Deed of Gift - which might also be called a donation form, a gift form, a donor agreement, or a gift agreement - does this for you.
 Essentially, this is a document outlining your rights to the materials being offered AS WELL as your responsibilities as they relate to those materials.
-In addition, the routine use of a deed of gift form allows you to review whether offered materials fit within your collecting policy and don't pose any hazards to people or to your existing collections.
+The routine use of a deed of gift form allows you to review whether offered materials fit within your collecting policy and don't pose any hazards to people or to your existing collections.
 This is a chance to slow down and make a decision about the appropriate disposition of the materials BEFORE they've made it into your collection.
-It also limits your legal and financial risk over time.
+Ideally, you already have a deed of gift and it includes all of the elements listed on the slide.
+If you don't have a deed of gift for a collection, the next best thing is that you have some kind of documentation saying basically 'hey, I want to give you this thing!' to which you reply 'Whoa!
+Cool!
+I will totally take that thing.' and then once you have it in your possession you say 'Man, thanks for giving me this thing!'